-- The company is in financial difficulties (is insolvent or likely to become so in the next 3 months). - Activities have not ceased and there is a prospect that the company will be able to meet its obligations in the future. - · Bankruptcy proceedings have not been opened. - There are certain requirements relating to the minimum period of existence of the company and the end of previous restructuring proceedings, if any.
+- The company is in financial difficulties (is insolvent or likely to become so in the next 3 months) - · Activities have not ceased - · Bankruptcy proceedings have not been opened - Certain requirements relating to the minimum period of existence of the company and the end of previous restructuring proceedings, if any

-- initiation of restructuring proceedings by drafting guidelines for restructuring plan by the management body - confirmation of guidelines and decision to apply to the court by the shareholders/ owners of the company - · filing petition with the court - decision by the court to open restructuring proceedings, appointment of restructuring administrator (IP) - · submission of creditors' claims to the IP - · confirmation of claims by the IP and the court - confirmation of restructuring plan by shareholders/owners of the company - confirmation of restructuring plan by the creditors in groups (at least majority of more than 1/2 counted from the total amount of creditors' claims approved by the court in that group of creditors; there are 2 groups, secured and unsecured creditors; no possibility to create additional groups) - confirmation of restructuring plan by the court
+- Initiation of restructuring proceedings by drafting guidelines for restructuring plan by the management body - Confirmation of guidelines and decision to apply to the court by the shareholders/ owners of the company - · Filing petition with the court - Decision by the court to open restructuring proceedings, appointment of restructuring administrator (IP) - · Submission of creditors' claims to the IP - · Confirmation of claims by the IP and the court

-- satisfaction of creditors' claims according to the restructuring plan - · decision of the court to end the proceedings
+- Confirmation of restructuring plan by shareholders/owners of the company - Confirmation of restructuring plan by the creditors in groups (at least majority of more than 1/2 counted from the total amount of creditors' claims approved by the court in that group of creditors).
+There are 2 groups, secured and unsecured creditors.
+No possibility to create additional groups.
+A cross-class cram down or a cram down on dissenting shareholders is possible. - Confirmation of restructuring plan by the court - Satisfaction of creditors' claims according to the restructuring plan - · Decision of the court to end the proceedings

-- · description of the current status of the company - · list of creditors and debtors of the company - warranties and guarantees issued for the benefit of third parties - information about cases where money claims are submitted against the company - · aims, duration and means of restructuring - · business plan - · estimated administrative costs - satisfaction of claims (following the mandatory ranking of claims: priority for secured creditors on pledged / mortgaged property (security), 1st rank: creditors who provide DIP financing, employees, State, 2nd rank: other unsecured creditors) - creditors' assistance to overcome financial difficulties - · other important information
+- Description of the current status of the company - · List of creditors and debtors of the company - Warranties and guarantees issued for the benefit of third parties - Information about cases where money claims are submitted against the company - · Aims, duration and means of restructuring - Business plan - · Estimated administrative costs - Satisfaction of claims (following the mandatory ranking of claims: priority for secured creditors on pledged / mortgaged property (security), 1st rank: creditors who provide DIP financing, employees, State, 2nd rank: other unsecured creditors) - Information on creditors affected by the restructuring plan and those not affected by the restructuring plan, indicating why these creditors are not affected by the restructuring plan - Creditors' assistance to overcome financial difficulties - · Description of the situation of the workforce and general implications of the structural reorganisation of the work organisation including the number of redundancies